timseal/edu-library/README.md

 - Add a `<runtime>` tag to the `.nfo` file (in minutes).

 **Course name shows "[dirname]-fromdir"**
-- No `tvshow.nfo` file found in the course directory.
+- No `.nfo` file found in the course directory.
-- Create a `tvshow.nfo` file with proper course metadata.
+- Create any `.nfo` file (e.g., `tvshow.nfo`) with proper course metadata.

 **Lessons not found**
 - Check that files use supported video extensions (.mp4, .mkv, .avi, etc.)
 - Verify files are in the library directory.
+- Check filesystem permissions for the library path.

+**Database file not found**
+- The database is created automatically on first scan.
+- Check that you have write permissions in the current directory.
+- Use `--db=/path/to/database.db` to specify a custom location.

 ## License